-Studies differed in the assessment of upper- and lower-limb outcomes and of motor, sensory, and autonomic measures.
-Six papers focused on quantifying postural and walking impairment, with balance and gait being the most frequently assessed parameters.
-32-37 Lower-limb sensory measures were reported in three studies.
-32,38,43 Upper-limb sensorimotor function was assessed in one study evaluating manual dexterity with the 9-Hole Peg Test, 35 and five studies that explored upper-limb sensory parameters.
-39,44-47 Four studies explored autonomic measures.
-40-42,47 Sensory CIPN symptoms (eg. numbness, tingling, altered touch sensation, and impaired vibration) are known to develop first in CIPN, whereas motor and autonomic signs occur less frequently and to a varying degree according to chemotherapeutic agents.48 Counterintuitively, only half of the studies assessed CIPN sensory symptoms^{32,41,43-47} and NCS, ^{38,39} while the other ones focused on motor33-37 and autonomic measures.^{40-42,47} This finding may be related to the more advanced stage and larger clinical applications in other neurological conditions, for example, PD21 and diabetic peripheral neuropathy (DPN),26 of wearable/ sensor technologies to assess human movement features than those measuring sensory function.
+Studies differed in the assessment of upper- and lower-limb outcomes and of motor, sensory and autonomic measures.
+Six papers focused on quantifying postural and walking impairment, with balance and gait being the most frequently assessed parameters [32-37].
+Lower-limb sensory measures were reported in three studies [32,38,43].
+Upper-limb sensorimotor function was assessed in one study evaluating manual dexterity with 9-Hole Peg Test [35], and five studies that explored upper-limb sensory parameters [39,44-47].
+Four studies explored autonomic measures [40-42,47].
+Sensory CIPN symptoms (e.g., numbness, tingling, altered touch sensation, impaired vibration) are known to develop first in CIPN, whereas motor and autonomic signs occur less frequently and to a varying degree according to chemotherapeutic agents [48].
+Counterintuitively, only half of the studies assessed CIPN sensory symptoms [32,41,43-47] and NCS [38,39], while the other ones focused on motor [33-37] and autonomic measures [40-42,47].
+This finding may be related to the more advanced stage and larger clinical applications in other neurological conditions, e.g., Parkinson's disease [21] and diabetic peripheral neuropathy (DPN) [26], of wearable/sensor technologies to assess human movement features than those measuring sensory function.
 Lower-limb sensorimotor dysfunction is a relevant outcome in CIPN, as it increases the risk of falling.
-Hand sensorimotor function is frequently affected by neurotoxic effects of chemotherapy, 49 being reduced manual strength, dexterity, and skilled hand functions (eg, typing, writing, buttoning a shirt, picking up small objects) frequently impaired in CIPN patients.
-50 Gait, balance, and hand motor function might be promising targets for wearables and IoMT devices in CIPN, but their impairment is due to sensory neuropathy, which is an indirect assay of sensory dysfunction rather than being solely focused on motor function.
-Thus, devices already applied to neurological conditions where motor symptoms/signs are prevalent (eg, PD), might require tailoring for optimal assessment of CIPN patients.
-Moreover, some studies explored pain-related outcomes, 43-46 whose pathophysiology differs from that of other CIPN sensory symptoms (eg, numbness, tingling, impaired stocking-and-glove sensation) and of proprioception changes that cause gait and balance deficits.
+Hand sensorimotor function is frequently affected by neurotoxic effects of chemotherapy [49], being reduced manual strength, dexterity, and skilled hand functions (e.g., typing, writing, buttoning a shirt, picking up small objects) frequently impaired in CIPN patients [50].
+Gait, balance, and hand motor function might be a promising target for wearables and IoMT devices in CIPN, but their impairment is due to sensory neuropathy, which is an indirect assay of sensory dysfunction rather than being solely focused on motor function.
+Thus, devices already applied to neurological conditions where motor symptoms/signs are prevalent (e.g., Parkinson's disease), might require a tailoring for optimal assessment of CIPN patients.
+Moreover, some studies explored pain-related outcomes [43-46], whose pathophysiology differs from that of other CIPN sensory symptoms (e.g., numbness, tingling, impaired stocking-and-glove sensation), and of proprioception changes that cause gait and balance deficits.